Laserbeam31/bts-touring-networking-documentation-public/bts_touring_small_hp_switches_configuration.md

 Note that the configuration commands for HP switches are somewhat different to those for Cisco switches.
 The most notable difference one is likely to encounter is the way in which VLANs are allocated to ports and trunk lines.
-Whereas on a Cisco switch, a trunk port may be allocated simply by selecting the interface and stating `switchport mode trunk`, HP switches require that VLANs be tagged to a specific port - which implicitly makes the port in question a trunk line.
+Whereas on a Cisco switch, a trunk port may be allocated simply by selecting the interface and stating `switchport mode trunk`, HP switches require that VLANs be actively tagged to a specific port - which implicitly makes the port in question a trunk line.
 Untagged non-trunking "access" ports are allocated by _untagging_ VLANs to specific interfaces.
 For detailed example commands, see the configuration examples below.

 When finishing entering configuration commands, ensure the following actions are done: